ebezzam/snips-skill-mental-calculation/README.md

 errors include not typing the correct intent names (which means you aren't subscribing to the intents you want) and similarly not including the correct `username` in the intent names.

-## Essentials when creating your own action
+## Essentials when creating your own Action

 - Your action scripts must begin with `action-*`.
 - Create a `requirements.txt` and `setup.sh` file as the ones in this repo.